kivatmojo/ECON_104/Project_1/README.md

 summary(regmod)
 ```
 <img width="498" alt="Screen Shot 2024-03-15 at 18 29 58" src="https://github.com/kivatmojo/econ_104/assets/137433466/17fb42ac-eb58-4f7e-8f7d-3750c1875d2a">

 In looking at the regression summary, artist count, Apple playlist, Spotify playlist, Spotify charts, and valence are statistically significant - meaning there is a low chance that the prediction power of the variable is due to chance.
 One interesting trend I noticed was that many characteristic variables such as “energy” and “liveliness" were not statistically significant.
-This may be due to the fact that the measurement of these variables is subjective.
+This may be because the measurement of these variables is subjective.

 Spotify and Apple playlist variables represent the number of playlists the streamed song is in.
-As such, if a song is added into more playlists, the more streams it is likely to have.
+As such, if a song is added to more playlists, the more streams it is likely to have.
 Artist count represents the number of artists within the song.
 Valence represents the amount of positivity a song conveys.
-A positive correlation between valence and streams makes sense as many people listen to music during leisure time and to feel good.
+A positive correlation between valence and streams makes sense as many people listen to music during leisure time to feel good.

 Artist count has a negative estimate, meaning that the more artists you add, the fewer streams the song will have.
 Playlist, Spotify charts, and valence are positive, consistent with the previously mentioned logic.
 ***